How many times does a roof come up in conversations about a dream home?

 Let’s face it … not too often, if at all.

 People talk about an open concept floor layout, sparkling white kitchens with huge kitchen islands, lavish master suites with state-of-the-art bathrooms, outdoor spaces, and every imaginable part of a home.
-However, one of the most important features of a home – the roof, particularly its pitch – is overlooked.
+However, one of the most important features of a home – the roof, particularly the pitch of the roof – is overlooked.

 Why should we pay attention to roof pitch?
-For starters, pitch, or the slant, of a roof is a factor that is critical to many aspects of a roofing system, including the choice of roofing material and accessories such as gutters.
-Roof pitch can also affect the look of the home.
-In fact, certain roof pitches (shallow or steep) are integral to some architectural styles.
+For starters, the pitch of your roof, or the slant, is a factor that is critical to many aspects of a roofing system, including the choice of roofing material and accessories such as gutters.
+It can also affect the look of the home.
+In fact, certain pitches (shallow or steep) are integral to some architectural styles.

 Because pitch is vital to the roof, it's essential to understand its purpose and what it means for the longevity and safety of the structure over our heads.